 For breeds to become AKC-registered, they must first be recorded with an accepted registry.
 The AKC Foundation Stock Service® (FSS®) is the AKC's recording service for purebred breeds that are not yet eligible for AKC registration.
 After a breed is entered into FSS, the recognition process begins with a written request to compete in the Miscellaneous Class from a National Breed Club.
 While there is no established timetable for adding new breeds, dogs typically compete in the Miscellaneous Class for one to three years.

-Below are a few of the dog breeds that have been accepted by the AKC this year
+Below are a few dog breeds that have been accepted by the AKC in 2015.

-Is a breed of dog that comes from the Romagna sub-region of Italy.
-The name means “lake dog from Romagna,” originating from the Italian word lago, meaning lake.
-Its traditional function is a gundog, specifically a water retriever.
-However, it is often used to hunt for truffles.
+This breed of dog comes from the Romagna sub-region of Italy.
+The name means "lake dog from Romagna," originating from the Italian word, "lago," which translates to "lake."
+Their traditional function is a gun dog, specifically, a water retriever.
+However, they are often used to hunt for truffles.

-Is a herding dog with a roots from the Australian Shepherd.
-It is a compact dog with a strong work ethic.
-As such, they have been lauded by enthusiasts as an excellent choice for dogs sports such as herding, agility and flyball.
+This herding dog gets it's roots from the Australian Shepard.
+It is a compact dog, with a strong work ethic.
+As such, they have been lauded by enthusiasts as an excellent choice for dog sports such as herding, agility, and flyball.